Open-Gea/Open-Gea/BACKGROUND.md

-# Gea Project and YvY - Background
+# Open Gea and YvY - Background

 YvY means earth or soil in Guarani (is a South American language spoken by communities in neighboring countries),and Gea is the ancient Greek goddess of the earth, mother of the Titans.
 We choose it to honor that resource essential for the life of the planet and so important in the lives of millions of men and women around the world.

 YvY was the seed and the original name of the solution we are presenting here.
-And Gea Project is the open source transformation of YvY.
+And Open Gea is the open source transformation of YvY.

 The Plan21 Foundation's Regenerative Agriculture Program was born to contribute to the transformation of the agricultural sector in Latin America.
 YvY (the original name) has a web application to support small farmers.
 The YvY prototype was a regional finalist for Latin America in the Call for Code 2021 and is part of the first group of projects in the IBM Sustainability Accelerator, together with Heifer International and The Nature Conservancy.